 ROBERT BROOK / SCIENCE PHOTO LIBRARY ROBERT BROOK / SCIENCE PHOTO LIBRARY

 Waste water treatment.
-A demonstration of the use of plants in waste water treatment.
-The plants are grown without soil, on the sewage.
+A demonstration of the use of algae and plants in waste water treatment.
+The plants and algae are grown, without soil, on the sewage.
 Bacteria digest ammonia in the sewage and turn it into nitrates for use by the plants.
 The plants also absorb phosphorous from the sewage.
-Aerobic bacteria live in the water and on the roots of the plants.
+Oxygen is pumped into the water (upper centre) for use by the aerobic bacteria that live in the water and on the roots of the plants.
 These bacteria convert the organic matter in the sewage to carbon dioxide and other stable chemicals.
 Photographed at the Earth centre, Doncaster, UK.

 Model release not required.
 Property release not required.